Canon G1 X Mark III vs Leica X Vario

 It is notable that the G1X Mark III offers wifi support, while the X Vario does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So how do things add up?
 Which of the two cameras – the Canon G1 X Mark III or the Leica X Vario – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon PowerShot G1 X Mark III: